mattcen/django_template/README.md

 ## Notes

-By default there is no `docker-compose.yml`, so `docker-compose up` won't work without specifying one of the other files.
+By default there is no `docker-compose.yml`, so `docker compose up` won't work without specifying one of the other files.

 `docker-compose.dev.yml` is designed for use during development.
 You probably also want to uncomment the `DEBUG` line in the `.env` file in this case.